Sam Sokolinsky wrote -

 The insufficiency of government financing of medicine and the lack of private health insurance system led to many children’s deaths that could have been prevented.
 Every year 1,000 children need the bone marrow transplant but only 10% of them undergo the procedure though for all of them it is the only chance to survive.
 Since these countries do not have its own bone marrow donor registry, patients who need the transplants have to pay over $25,000 for the search for the donor, collection of bone marrow and delivery of transplant to cities like St. Petersburg, Russia or hospitals in Germany.

 Advita Fund USA was founded to help improve access to the most effective treatment to cancer patients.
-Advita's volunteers want to make sure that patients’ lives depend not on their income or birthplace, but on the progress of modern medicine.
+We want to make sure that our patients’ lives depend not on their income or birthplace, but on the progress of modern medicine.

 We cannot change the situation, but we can help those kids to fight and win… we can give them the world they paint in blue, yellow, red … we can give them the chance to smile at the bright sun, play with the sparkling water, touch the puffy snow, smell colorful flowers… we can give them the most precious gift – LIFE…